Questions and answers about your solar energy system

 You’ve got solar panels on your house.
 The inverter is humming along.
 Now what?
 We’ve compiled some of the questions we get asked most about our systems after they’ve been installed.

 Check out our Service page to find our video series on troubleshooting and how your system works.

-More than half of our business comes from referrals!
+Nearly half of our business comes from referrals!

 Production depends on a number of factors.

 A&R Solar submits all of your paperwork, including those for certification for state incentives, local permitting requirements, and interconnection with your utility.
 See information below about the federal tax credit.